CallMiner's 2024 CX Landscape Report is here! |Download today

 How to improve first call resolution

-• Train your agents: After setting goals, agent training is the most important step in achieving improved FCR.
+• Train your agents: After setting goals, agent training is the most important step in achieving improved first call resolution.
+And training isn't just a one-time solution.
+Continual training overtime leads to continuous agent and metric improvement.

-• Measure on multiple channels: A high FCR on phone calls, but a low FCR on chats does not a good overall FCR make.
+• Measure on multiple channels: Most contact centers today are inherently omnichannel.
+A high first call resolution on phone calls, but a low first call resolution on chats does not a good overall FCR make.
 Make sure you’re measuring across all contact channels.

 • Set realistic customer expectations: Updated wait times, backlog reports, monitored turnaround – these help set realistic customer expectations [so they’re not expecting resolution in a day, when the standard is, say, a week].